Qatar 2022: Challenge of moving World Cup dates

 Dec 18: World Cup final, which falls on Qatar National Day.
 The final 46 players exit the tournament.

-Dec 24: The Premier League could return to start its traditional packed Christmas fixture program.
+Dec 24: The Premier League could return to start its traditional packed Christmas program.
 Other leagues could chose to resume later if they determine that players returning from the World Cup after reaching the final or third-place game need a longer break.

 Mid to late June: European leagues end.